tfwio/blender-knob/readme.md

 - **INITIAL STEP**
     - Start up blender.
+    - Set Cycles as Our Renderer
+      ![Set Cycles as Our Renderer]
     - Delete the box.
     - Set up the scene size.
 I used a w/h of `256 x 256`.
     - Change Render settings modifying output path to `//` so that any images rendered will be in the same directory as the blend.